Uniforms for Dementia & Aged Care Workers - Blog - Infectious Clothing

 Camouflaging with colour

-Colour can be used to make objects more visible, or it can hide or camouflage them.
-Choosing background colours similar to the colour of objects in the foreground can make objects invisible to a person with dementia.
+Colour can be used to make objects more visible or hide or camouflage them.
+Choosing background colours similar to the colour of things in the foreground can make objects invisible to a person with dementia.

 Colour and lighting

 Lighting helps in effective colour contrast.
-The amount of natural daylight should affect the choice of colours as the colour is visibly changed by different light sources.
+The amount of natural daylight should affect the choice of colours as different light sources change the colour.
 Carpet, wall colour, fabrics, furniture and accessories look much brighter in direct daylight than under artificial light.
 Test your colour choices in day and evening light where they are to be used.

 Colour and wayfinding